 There are a variety of sensors and accessories available for the RTU Open.
 Some of these can be factory or field installed, while others are only field installable.
-The RTU Open controller may also require connection to a building network system or building zoning system.
+The RTU Open controller may zoning system.
 All field control wiring that connects to the RTU Open must be routed through the raceway built into the corner post of the unit or secured to the unit control box with electrical conduit.
 The unit raceway provides the UL required clearance between high and low-voltage wiring.
 Pass the control wires through the hole provided in the corner post, then feed the wires thorough the raceway to the RTU Open.
 Connect the wires to the removable PCB connectors and then reconnect the connectors to the board.